 Best Overall : EnglishClass101

 For a comprehensive English learning experience, EnglishClass101 is one of the best choices out there.
-Whether you’re just starting out or have some English language experience already, there are loads of lessons for all levels of learning—over 1,600 and counting.
+Whether you’re just starting out or have some English language experience already, there are thousands of lessons for all levels of learning.

 The classes combine video and audio podcasts for a well-rounded approach, as well as written notes to sum up each lesson.
 This is English language learning geared specifically toward adult learners, so the instructors are enthusiastic but never patronizing.
 There’s also a community forum where you can interact with other learners and help each other practice.